LineageOS/lineage_wiki/pages/internal/adding_device.md

 * `format_on_upgrade`: Used if the device needs to wiped on major LineageOS version due to unfixable device specific issues.
 Remove if not used!
 * `is_ab_device`: Used if the device has an A/B partition scheme.
 Remove this if not applicable to your device!
 * `is_unlockable`: Set to false if there is no official method to unlock the bootloader.
 A hint will appear on the device's overview and install page.
 If this property is not set, it defaults to `True`
-* `multiple_versions_reason`: Used if the device ships multiple LineageOS versions simultaneously to show a device-specific note on the wiki page describing why.
-Remove if not used!
 * `required_bootloader`: Specify the bootloader versions which are required to install LineageOS.
 If no special requirement exists, remove this line!
 Example:

   ```